Desktop Notifications of Crisis

 Employee Wellness Messages on Screensaver

 Some crises put employees’ health and safety at risk.
 Addressing this risk should be a high priority.
 Until you can reassure employees that your organization is taking appropriate steps to deal with the crisis, they are unlikely to be able to focus effectively on anything else.
-The Swine flu pandemics have been recent examples.
+The Flu pandemics are a good example.

 Screensaver messages can be a great way to focus on the precautions the organization is taking and to encourage employees to ‘do their bit’.
 Create visuals that have impact.
 Highly visual messages help reassure employees that the organization is prepared.